kikofernandez/programmingfightclub/books/grasp-book/epub_prod/parts/recap.md

 #### **Why would we want to use getters and setters like that?**

+**They encapsulate behaviour**.
+Today, you only want to retrieve the data but, with this simple abstraction, you give yourself some flexibility in the future.
+For instance, you can easily expand and return cached data that otherwise would need to be fetched from some remote server.
+If you did not add the getter and setter, now you have an application that allows access to all their internals and it is much more difficult to do this update since you did not encapsulate your behaviour.
+Another typical example is adding validation when setting an attribute.

-**They are an abstraction**.
-Today, you only want to retrieve the data but, with this abstraction, you could be returning cached data that otherwise needs to be fetched from a database, or some remote server.
-For instance, lets assume that the mobile application you are building uses an external API to fetch data from nearby restaurants and, you map this information to the class below.
-You use fields such as `street`, `zipcode` and `country` from the external API, but the `star` rating and `id` come from your application.
+Let's show a concrete scenario: assume that the application you are building uses an external API (Google) to fetch data from nearby restaurants and you map this information to the class below.
+You copy trustworthy information from the external API, such as `street`, `zipcode` and `country`.
+However, the number of `star` ratings come from what your users think of the restaurant since you are targeting some specialised audience.
-Using the external API, your class partially contains all the values, except the ratings, which you pull on demand, when the user clicks or is nearby a place.
+From the external API, your `Restaurant` class partially contains all the values, except the ratings, which you pull on demand when the user clicks or is nearby a place.
-Thanks to the decorator, you can refer to `restaurant.stars` and the method will transparently handle if the information already exists from a previous visit or if there is a need to connect to the server a get the information.
+Thanks to the decorator, you can refer to `restaurant.stars` and the method will transparently handle if it needs to connect to the server to get the information or if the information is already present from a previous access.

 ```python
 class Restaurant: